Academic Credit Abroad

 If the study abroad program you select does not offer WKU credit directly (all programs except WKU Faculty-Led, KIIS and CCSA), you will need to obtain pre-approval in order to earn specific WKU credit for courses which have not been previously accepted by WKU.
 Check the Transfer Credit Articulation database under the name of the institution granting the credit to find previously-approved equivalents.

-Study abroad course approvals should be recorded on the Request for Transfer Equivalency/Course Substitution form and uploaded to your study abroad application.
+Study abroad course approvals should be recorded on the Request for Transfer Equivalency/Course Substitution form and a copy should be uploaded to your study abroad application.
 A separate form is needed for each department from which you are seeking course approval for transfer credit.
 Refer to the detailed instructions in your application regarding completing the form for more information about the process.

-When SAGL receives your study abroad transcript after your program has ended, it will be sent to the Transfer Center along with your approval form(s) for processing.
+When SAGL receives your study abroad transcript after your program has ended, it will be sent to the Transfer Center along with your approval form(s), that should already be in the Transfer Center, for processing.
 Appropriate department head signatures are required in order to properly record your study abroad credit.
 The department head authorized to approve a specific equivalency is the chair of the academic department at WKU that offers the course.
 You should complete the course approval process before you leave for your study abroad program to avoid delays and other complications with credit transfer.

 - Select the courses you would like to take on your program.
 Gather as much information about the courses as possible (course descriptions, syllabi, number of contact hours, etc.).